Showing posts with label Bollywood. Show all posts

 Thursday, 19 April 2012

-Hindu, Muslim, Sikh, Issai - Inter-religious Bollywood
+Hindu, Muslim, Sikh, Issai - Inter-Religious Bollywood

 Multi-religious societies & Cinema

 Almost all the countries of the world today are multi-religious.
 However, most of them do not think of themselves as multi-religious.
-Or rather did not think of themselves as multi-religous till recently.
+Or rather did not think of themselves as multi-religious till recently.
 On the other hand in India, we think of ourselves as being part of a multi-religious country for a long time.
 May be it is because of our history.
 It may be also because many religions started in India.

 In India 80% of the population is Hindu, though Hinduism can be interpreted very differently among different groups of people in different parts of India, and remaining 20% is composed of different religions.
 In US, about 75% of population is Christian (protestants and Catholics), while the remaining 25% belong to different religions, including those who do not believe in any religion.
 In UK about 70% of the population considers themselves as Christians.
 In Italy, 80% of the population identifies itself as Catholic.
 So more or less, all these countries have similar percentages of majority groups and minority groups.